InBlast/NarrativeDocumentation/README.md

 This is my try to provide a comprehensive documentation for Narrative, based on experience and reading sessions of the C++ code.
 It is **NOT** an official documentation ([Link to official documentation](https://docs.narrativetools.io/)).
 This documentation is not exhaustive and might contain mistakes, please be aware of that.
 I encourage you to analyse as much as you can the demo provided in the plugin files, and to test by yourself.
+This documentation has been written with usage in blueprint in mind, for game designers : it doesn't details how the C++ part works or how

 If you find any mistake, or if you would like to add something, please contact me on the Reubs Discord server.

 Use the table of content to navigate between the different sections :